CoboGlobal/cobo-waas2-js-sdk/docs/TransactionsApi.md

 // call api
 const apiInstance = new CoboWaas2JsApi.TransactionsApi();
 const opts = {
-  'requestId': "web_send_by_user_327_1610444045047", // String | The request ID that is used to track a withdrawal request.
+  'request_id': "web_send_by_user_327_1610444045047", // String | The request ID that is used to track a withdrawal request.
 The request ID is provided by you and must be unique within your organization.
-  'coboIds': "20231213122855000000000000000000,20231213122955000000000000000000", // String | A list of Cobo IDs, separated by comma.
+  'cobo_ids': "20231213122855000000000000000000,20231213122955000000000000000000", // String | A list of Cobo IDs, separated by comma.
 A Cobo ID can be used to track a transaction.
-  'transactionIds': "f47ac10b-58cc-4372-a567-0e02b2c3d479,557918d2-632a-4fe1-932f-315711f05fe3", // String | A list of transaction IDs, separated by comma.
+  'transaction_ids': "f47ac10b-58cc-4372-a567-0e02b2c3d479,557918d2-632a-4fe1-932f-315711f05fe3", // String | A list of transaction IDs, separated by comma.
-  'transactionHashes': "239861be9a4afe080c359b7fe4a1d035945ec46256b1a0f44d1267c71de8ec28", // String | A list of transaction hashes, separated by comma.
+  'transaction_hashes': "239861be9a4afe080c359b7fe4a1d035945ec46256b1a0f44d1267c71de8ec28", // String | A list of transaction hashes, separated by comma.
   'types': "Deposit,Withdrawal", // String | A list of transaction types, separated by comma.
 Possible values include:    - `Deposit`: A deposit transaction.   - `Withdrawal`: A withdrawal transaction.   - `TokenApproval`: A transaction that grants permission to access your tokens.    - `ContractCall`: A transaction that interacts with a smart contract.   - `TransactionFeePayment`: A transaction that is initiated by Fee Station to pay your transaction fee.   - `TransactionFeeRefund`: A transaction that refunds transaction fees to Fee Station.   - `MessageSign`: A transaction that signs a message.    - `MultiSig`: A transaction to a Smart Contract Wallet (Safe{Wallet}) that requires one or multiple signatures to be executed.
   'statuses': "Completed,Failed", // String | A list of transaction statuses, separated by comma.
 Possible values include:    - `Submitted`: The transaction is submitted.   - `PendingScreening`: The transaction is pending screening by Risk Control.    - `PendingAuthorization`: The transaction is pending approvals.   - `PendingSignature`: The transaction is pending signature.    - `Broadcasting`: The transaction is being broadcast.   - `Confirming`: The transaction is waiting for the required number of confirmations.   - `Completed`: The transaction is completed.   - `Failed`: The transaction failed.   - `Rejected`: The transaction is rejected.   - `Pending`: The transaction is pending.
-  'walletIds': "f47ac10b-58cc-4372-a567-0e02b2c3d479,1ddca562-8434-41c9-8809-d437bad9c868", // String | A list of wallet IDs, separated by comma.
+  'wallet_ids': "f47ac10b-58cc-4372-a567-0e02b2c3d479,1ddca562-8434-41c9-8809-d437bad9c868", // String | A list of wallet IDs, separated by comma.
-  'chainIds': "BTC,ETH", // String | A list of chain IDs, separated by comma.
+  'chain_ids': "BTC,ETH", // String | A list of chain IDs, separated by comma.
 The chain ID is the unique identifier of a blockchain.
 You can retrieve the IDs of all the chains you can use by calling [List enabled chains](/v2/api-references/wallets/list-enabled-chains).
-  'tokenIds': "ETH_USDT,ETH_USDC", // String | A list of token IDs, separated by comma.
+  'token_ids': "ETH_USDT,ETH_USDC", // String | A list of token IDs, separated by comma.
 The token ID is the unique identifier of a token.
 You can retrieve the IDs of all the tokens you can use by calling [List enabled tokens](/v2/api-references/wallets/list-enabled-tokens).
-  'assetIds': "USDT,USDC", // String | (This concept applies to Exchange Wallets only) A list of asset IDs, separated by comma.
+  'asset_ids': "USDT,USDC", // String | (This concept applies to Exchange Wallets only) A list of asset IDs, separated by comma.
 An asset is a digital representation of a valuable resource on a blockchain network.
 Exchange Wallets group your holdings by asset, even if the same asset exists on different blockchains.
 For example, if your Exchange Wallet has 1 USDT on Ethereum and 1 USDT on TRON, then your asset balance is 2 USDT.
-  'vaultId': "f47ac10b-58cc-4372-a567-0e02b2c3d479", // String | The vault ID, which you can retrieve by calling [List all vaults](/v2/api-references/wallets--mpc-wallets/list-all-vaults).
+  'vault_id': "f47ac10b-58cc-4372-a567-0e02b2c3d479", // String | The vault ID, which you can retrieve by calling [List all vaults](/v2/api-references/wallets--mpc-wallets/list-all-vaults).
 This parameter is applicable to MPC Wallets only.
-  'projectId': "f47ac10b-58cc-4372-a567-0e02b2c3d479", // String | The project ID, which you can retrieve by calling [List all projects](/v2/api-references/wallets--mpc-wallets/list-all-projects).
+  'project_id': "f47ac10b-58cc-4372-a567-0e02b2c3d479", // String | The project ID, which you can retrieve by calling [List all projects](/v2/api-references/wallets--mpc-wallets/list-all-projects).
-  'minCreatedTimestamp': 1635744000000, // Number | The time when the transaction was created, in Unix timestamp format, measured in milliseconds.
+  'min_created_timestamp': 1635744000000, // Number | The time when the transaction was created, in Unix timestamp format, measured in milliseconds.
 You can use this parameter to filter transactions created on or after the specified time.
-  'maxCreatedTimestamp': 1635744000000, // Number | The time when the transaction was created, in Unix timestamp format, measured in milliseconds.
+  'max_created_timestamp': 1635744000000, // Number | The time when the transaction was created, in Unix timestamp format, measured in milliseconds.
 You can use this parameter to filter transactions created on or before the specified time.
   'limit': 10, // Number | The maximum number of objects to return.
 For most operations, the value range is [1, 50].
   'before': "RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGmk1", // String | An object ID that serves as a starting point for retrieving data in reverse chronological order.
 For example, if you specify `before` as `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGmk1`, the request will retrieve a list of data objects that end before the object with the object ID `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGmk1`.
 You can set this parameter to the value of `pagination.before` in the response of the previous request.  - If you set both `after` and `before`, an error will occur.  - If you leave both `before` and `after` empty, the first page of data is returned.  - If you set `before` to `infinity`, the last page of data is returned.
   'after': "RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGSAk" // String | An object ID that acts as a starting point for retrieving data in chronological order.
 For example, if you specify `after` as `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGSAk`, the request will retrieve a list of data objects that start after the object with the object ID `RqeEoTkgKG5rpzqYzg2Hd3szmPoj2cE7w5jWwShz3C1vyGSAk`.
 You can set this parameter to the value of `pagination.after` in the response of the previous request.  - If you set both `after` and `before`, an error will occur.  - If you leave both `before` and `after` empty, the first page of data is returned.